-- Gives a deeper desire of wanting to be part of something bigger than themselves.
+- It gives a deeper desire of wanting to be part of something bigger than themselves.

 - Triggered by the realization that a life’s journey becomes worthless when they don’t have somebody to share it with, nor does it seem worth attaining if they end up on their own.

-- Example: getting married, being part of an association, getting baptized to be in a certain religious group.
+- Examples: getting married, being part of an association, getting baptized to be in a certain religious group.

-In the clinical setting, having a support group, getting hold of the same people who had the same experiences, such as in AA or Alcoholics Anonymous and Drug Rehabilitation Centers, are means to satisfy these needs.
+In the clinical setting, having a support group and getting hold of the same people who had the same experiences, such as AA or Alcoholics Anonymous and Drug Rehabilitation Centers, are means to satisfy these needs.

 - Many treatments include alleviating quality of life as part of interventions given to patients.
-As Florence Nightingale practiced it during her own time, the backbone for bedside care is the consideration for a human need for care and empathy.
+As Florence Nightingale practiced during her own time, the backbone for bedside care is the consideration of a human need for care and empathy.